SULAWESI

 There are ATMs for Mastercard and Cirrus available at the mainland of Ampana but they cannot be used for VISA.

 FLORA AND FAUNA.
 The Togians Islands are very close to the equator, due to that are all islands covered with tropical rain forest.
-Special for the Togian Islands is the Coconut Crab that can grow up to 4kg.
+Special for the Togian Islands is the Coconut Crab which can grow up to 4kg.
 The reefs surrounding all islands are full of tropical fish.
 It is also possible to see big Eagle rays, Napoleons, Bumphead Parrotfish and rarely sharks.

 GETTING IN AND OUT

-The Togean Islands are difficult to reach as bus travel takes long on Sulawesi.
+The Togean Islands are difficult to reach as bus travel takes longer on Sulawesi.
 As there are no airports on the islands you will either have to reach the towns of Ampana or Gorontalo first, which is a challenge itself.

 The resorts are waiting with their boats at the ferry terminal but it’s nice to call them ahead to warn them.
-For Pulau Kadidiri: Black Marlin Dive Resort, Kadidiri Paradise and Pondak Lestari are charging nothing if you stay with them – if you change to one of the other ones, you have to pay a small fee of 25.000 Rupiah (all 3 resorts are in walking distance to each else).
+For Pulau Kadidiri: Black Marlin Dive Resort, Kadidiri Paradise and Pondok Lestari are charging nothing if you stay with them – if you change to one of the other ones, you have to pay a small fee of 25.000 Rupiah (all 3 resorts are in walking distance to each else).

-From/To Gorontalo: The ferry “Tuna Tomini” runs twice a week from Gorontalo to Wakai (travel time 13hrs) and continues on to Ampana.
+From/To Gorontalo: The ferry “Tuna Tomini” runs twice a week from Gorontalo to Wakai (travel time 13 hours) and continues on to Ampana.
 It leaves Gorontalo every Tuesday and Friday at 20:00 o’clock, arriving in Wakai the next morning.
 The price (Oct 2014) is 63,000 Rp for Ekonomi class (seat in an open cabin with café), 72,000 Rp. for Bisnes1 class (berth in an open cabin) and 89,000 for Bisnes2 class (reclinable seat in A/C cabin).
-The same ferry makes the return trip to Gorontalo twice a week, on Thursdays and Sundays, leaving Ampana at 10:00 in the morning, reaching Wakai about 15:00 o’clock.
+The same ferry makes the return trip to Gorontalo twice a week, on Thursdays and Sundays, leaving Ampana at 10:00 in the morning, and reaching Wakai about 15:00 o’clock.
 After taking Gorontalo-bound passengers and freight the ferry then leaves Wakai at 16:00 o’clock arriving in Gorontalo the next morning about 06:00 o’clock.
 Make sure if it’s busy and you’re going overnight, you reserve a mattress when you buy your ticket.
 This is called “tatami”, you’ll get a number assigned, and costs Rp10,000.
 Otherwise you’ll be sleeping on the deck!

 The fastest way of getting to the Togian Islands is by flying to Luwuk, chartering a car/taxi from Luwuk to Ampana and then taking the ferry to Wakai.
 Another fast, albeit slower option is to fly to Gorontalo and to jump on the Tuna Tomini ferry (Tuesday or Friday) to Wakai.